Sheshyy/AI-Financial-Inclusion-Assistant/README.md

 ## Dataset:
 Synthetic Data Generation

 Since no real financial inclusion dataset was available for this specific prediction task, this project utilises a synthetically generated dataset designed to mimic realistic household financial behaviour.
-The synthetic data was generated using controlled probabilistic distributions based on common financial patterns observed in low-income and middle-income populations.

-The generation process followed these principles:

-Income Values

-Generated using a log-normal distribution to reflect skewed real-world income levels.

-Ensures a high proportion of low-income entries and a lower proportion of high-income entries.

-Expenses Breakdown

-Food, transport, healthcare, utilities, and miscellaneous expenses were generated using:

-Fixed percentages based on realistic household budget ratios

-Random variation introduced using normal noise

-Ensures variance while keeping values realistic.

-Savings Behavior

-Modeled as a function of disposable income

-Added randomness to simulate unpredictable human financial decisions

-Debt Levels

-Generated with a right-skewed distribution to reflect real debt patterns

-Higher-income households more likely to have formal loans

-Lower-income households more likely to have smaller or informal debts

-Random Noise for Realism

-Gaussian noise added to all numerical values to avoid overly clean data

 Limitations of Synthetic Data
-While synthetic data enables experimentation, it may not capture the full complexity of real-world financial behavior.
+While synthetic data enables experimentation, it may not capture the full complexity of real-world financial behaviour.
 For this reason, all results should be interpreted as prototype-level insights, not real financial advice.

 ## Features:
 14 numeric inputs (income sources + general + special needs expenses).

 ## Evaluation Metrics:

-Coefficient of Determination (R²)
+R² Score: 0.883

-Mean Absolute Error (MAE)
+Mean Absolute Error (MAE): KSh 4,823.39

 ## Fairness & Ethical Considerations

-This project operates in a socially sensitive domain (financial inclusion), which requires awareness of potential bias, unequal model performance, and ethical implications.

-Key fairness considerations include:

-Bias from Synthetic Data

-Since the model was trained on synthetic data, it may learn patterns that reflect the assumptions used during data generation rather than real population diversity.

-Group Fairness

-Different income ranges may receive different quality predictions.

-For example, the model might be more accurate for middle-income households than extremely low-income households.

-Mitigation Approach

-During data generation, the synthetic dataset was designed to represent a wide range of income and expense levels to help reduce bias.

-Expense proportions and noise were applied uniformly across all groups to avoid favouring one category over another.
+Model trained on synthetic data; may not represent all socioeconomic groups.

+Inputs are processed locally; no user data is stored.

+The tool is intended for financial awareness and budgeting guidance, not personalised financial advice.
 Usage Disclaimer

 This tool should not be used to make high-stakes financial decisions.